-Upon completion, delegates will have the ability to implement initial acquisition and maintenance of skills training in manual and mechanical rescue methodology and demonstrate how to apply these techniques within a range of environments.
+Upon successful completion, delegates will have the ability to implement initial acquisition and maintenance of skills training in manual and mechanical rescue methodology and demonstrate how to apply these techniques within a range of environments.

 Key areas of learning include: